Nek5000/NekROM/doc/source/quickstart.md

 shown below, builds the Nek5000 case for the FOM, gnerates the mesh, and runs the Nek5000 simulation.
 After the simulation completes, the script copies the output snapshots to the `snaps` directory and creates `file.list` to tell NekROM which snapshots to use.
 Finally, the script extracts some drag and lift data from the log file.
-The detail computation of drag in the ROM can be found in {cite:p}`K2022`.
+The details of the computation of the drag in the ROM can be found in {cite:p}`K2022`.

 ```{literalinclude} ../../examples/cyl/run_fom
 :language: shell